quantcert/quantcert.github.io/contextualityDegree/README.md

 CONFIGURATION [OPTIONS] is the configuration to be generated.
 It can be one of the following:

---import file_name: import a configuration from a file
+--import assignment [FILE]: imports a configuration from a file (see ./misc/qa_grid.txt for an example) and estimates its contextuality degree

+--import hypergram [FILE1] [FILE2]: imports a hypergram from two files, checks assignability.
+When assignable, estimates the contextuality degree.
+The first file describes the hypergraph.
+The second file describes a Gram matrix on the same vertices (see ./misc/grid_hypergraph.txt and ./misc/grid_gram.txt for an example)

---elliptics [--complement]: generate elliptic configurations (or their complement or all of them)
+--elliptics [--complement]: generates elliptic configurations (or their complement or all of them)

---hyperbolics [--complement]: generate hyperbolic configurations (or their complement or all of them)
+--hyperbolics [--complement]: generates hyperbolic configurations (or their complement or all of them)

---perpsets [--complement]: generate perpsets configurations (or their complement or all of them)
+--perpsets [--complement]: generates perpsets configurations (or their complement or all of them)

 --subspaces k: generates a configuration with all subspaces of dimension k as contexts

---affine: generate affine configurations
+--affine: generates affine configurations

 SOLVER